Free Trial

 Can OCT detect diabetic retinopathy?

-Although OCT has not traditionally been considered a primary screening tool for diabetic retinopathy, its role in diagnostics is steadily growing.
-OCT is increasingly used as a supplementary method to fundus photography, especially for detecting early signs of diabetic macular edema and morphological changes in the central retina that are not yet visible during ophthalmoscopy.
+• Role in DR screening – While not a primary screening tool, OCT is now widely applied alongside fundus photography.
+It is especially valuable for detecting early diabetic macular edema (DME) and subtle morphological changes in the central retina not visible during ophthalmoscopy.

-Due to its high resolution, OCT allows visualization of structural changes such as photoreceptor layer disruption, subclinical intraretinal fluid, thickening of the neurosensory retina, and foveal edema.
-These changes often precede clinically significant macular edema and can only be detected by OCT.
+• High-resolution imaging – OCT visualizes changes such as photoreceptor layer disruption, subclinical intraretinal fluid, neurosensory retinal thickening, and foveal edema.
+These findings often appear before clinically significant macular edema.

-OCT is also useful for identifying other causes of vision loss in diabetic patients, for example, ruling out age-related macular degeneration.
+• Differential diagnosis – OCT also helps identify other causes of vision loss in diabetic patients, for example, ruling out age-related macular degeneration.

-Recent studies confirm that adding OCT to standard screening significantly increases diagnostic accuracy for DME.
-Therefore, many experts recommend combining fundus photography with OCT in patients with long-standing diabetes, poor glycemic control, or complaints of vision deterioration.
+• Clinical evidence – Studies confirm that combining OCT with fundus photography increases diagnostic accuracy for DME.
+Experts therefore recommend this approach for patients with long-standing diabetes, poor glycemic control, or vision complaints.

 What does diabetic retinopathy look like on OCT?

-• Destruction of outer retinal layers, particularly the ellipsoid zone, indicating photoreceptor damage
+• Photoreceptor damage – loss of outer retinal layers, especially the ellipsoid zone

 • Intraretinal hyperreflective foci, hard exudates

-• Changes in retinal thickness and neuroepithelial layer atrophy
+• Retinal thickness changes and neuroepithelial layer atrophy

-OCT also detects proliferative changes and tractional zones, which may lead to tractional retinal detachment.
+OCT can also reveal proliferative changes and tractional zones, which may progress to tractional retinal detachment.

-Beyond structural analysis, OCT angiography (OCTA) is increasingly used to visualize microvascular retinal changes without contrast injection.
-OCTA helps identify neovascularization, capillary network disruption, and the extent of macular ischemia.
+Beyond structural analysis, OCT angiography (OCTA) allows visualization of retinal microvascular changes without the contrast injection.
+OCTA helps identify areas of neovascularization, capillary network disruption, and the degree of macular ischemia.

-The screening frequency for diabetic retinopathy must be tailored to diabetes type, disease stage, and risk factors:
+The screening frequency for diabetic retinopathy is tailored to diabetes type, disease stage, and risk factors:

 Type 1 diabetes